 With the Chase Ink Business Preferred, you’ll earn 80,000 Chase Ultimate Rewards points after spending $5,000 on purchases in the first 3 months from account opening.
 Currently, it’s the highest offer on any Chase Ultimate Rewards points earning card.

-The Chase Ink Business Preferred earns 3X Chase Ultimate Rewards points per $1 spent on travel, shipping purchases, internet, cable and phone services, advertising purchases made with social media sites, and search engines (up to a maximum of $150,000 in combined purchases per account anniversary year).
-And the Chase Ink Business Preferred enables you to transfer your Chase Ultimate Rewards points to airline and hotel partners.
-Or use them for airfare, car rentals, and hotel stays at the Chase Travel Portal at a rate of 1.25 cents per point.
+The Chase Ink Business Preferred earns 3X Chase Ultimate Rewards points per $1 spent on travel, shipping purchases, internet, cable and phone services, advertising purchases made with social media sites, and search engines (up to a maximum of $150,000 in combined purchases per account anniversary year) and the Chase Ink Business Preferred enables you to transfer your Chase Ultimate Rewards points to airline and hotel partners.
+You can also use them for airfare, car rentals, and hotel stays at the Chase Travel Portal at a rate of 1.25 cents per point.

 Ink Business Cash Credit Card